- What is Repo Rate?

 - Similarities Between Repo Rate and Reverse Repo Rate

 - Repo Rate vs Reverse Repo Rate- What is the Difference?

 - Bank Rate vs Repo Rate- What is the Difference?

 Repo Rates influence our economy largely.
 It is the rate of interest at which the RBI lends money to commercial banks or financial institutions.
 It lends the money against government securities.
 The changes in Repo Rates affect the economy by controlling the cash that moves through it.
 RBI slashes the rates to supply more money to the economy.
 When the repo rate goes up it slows down the economy.
-The current repo rate announced by MPC (Monetary Policy Council) of RBI in October 2021 is 4%.
+The current repo rate announced by MPC (Monetary Policy Council) of RBI on 4 December 2023 is 6.50%.

 What is Repo Rate?